coprolit/rpg-rules/README.md

 `simple actions` are normal movement and routine activities such as breathing, eating, walking, climbing stairs, drawing a weapon, etc. and **do not require any rolls to resolve** (the player simply states what he intends his character to do).

 ## Maneuvers
-`Maneuvers` are actions (other than attacks) which under normal circumstances have a chance of failing and usually entail an element of risk.
+**`Maneuvers`** are actions which under normal circumstances have a chance of failing and usually entail an element of risk.
 Unusual activities (e.g., swimming, climbing a rope, running up or down stairs, piloting a spacecraft, opening a locked safe, etc.) and activities performed under stress (e.g., running, dodging, stalking, hiding, hacking a security system, engaging in combat etc.) are maneuvers and require rolls.
 The GM is the final judge as to what is a `maneuver` and requires a `maneuver roll`, and what is normal activity and doesn’t require a roll.

 When a player indicates that they want their character to attempt a `Maneuver` as their action: